bngsudheer/ansible-role-redmine/README.md

 Redmine On CentOS 7
 =========

-This module is in beta. your feedback is appreciated.
+This module is in beta.
+Your feedback is appreciated.

 Install Redmine 3 on CentOS.
 We restrict ourselves to RHEL/CentOS/Fedora family of distributions.
+(This many change in future.)
 Right now, only CentOS 7 is supported.
 The role supports setting up Redmine via Unicorn and Nignx.